atlas-bi/website/src/docs/bi-library/demo.md

 ---
-title: Atlas BI Library Docs » Demo
+title: Demo | Atlas BI Library Docs
 tags: BI Library
 description: Watch a demo of the Atlas BI Library and learn about the features of the app.
 A demo can also be run locally with docker.
 layout: docs_library.njk